nus-cs2113-AY2122S1/ip/docs/README.md

 # Owl's User Guide

-This is a user guide designed to help newer users who are unfamiliar with the commands so do not worry and just follow through!
+▼This is a user guide designed to help newer users who are unfamiliar with the commands so do not worry and just follow through!
 <details>
 <summary>Example</summary>
 <pre>